pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 2. Give you generic advice that doesn't apply to your specific game
 3. Hallucinate completely wrong information

 Reverse engineering requires understanding the specific code in front of you.
 AI can't see your game's memory.
 It can't analyze your assembly.
 It can't help you find pointers.
+No matter how hard you try, how many images and descriptions you send to it.
+It will always fail and you will waste time and mental health.

 You need to learn this yourself.
 Read tutorials, watch videos, ask humans on forums (like UnknownCheats), but don't rely on AI.